Print Options

 This course examines the physics and chemistry of minerals, and their relationship with mineral structure.
 Topics may include mineral thermodynamics, crystallography, defect properties, phase transitions, analytical tools, and detailed study of specific mineral groups.

 Instructor(s): A. Campbell Terms Offered: Winter.
 Offered every other year.
-The undergraduate section of this course (GEOS 21005) will not be offered in AY 2023-24.

 Prerequisite(s): GEOS 21000 or consent of instructor